emdash/brainbox/HACKING.md

 `SOMEDAY` indicates a node should be ignored indefinitely, except for Someday/Maybe reports.

-`DROPPED` indicates a node should be ignored, where *excuse* is an aribtrary string.
+`DROPPED` indicates a node should be ignored, where the **not-yet-implemented** *excuse* is an aribtrary string.
 This is for your own benefit, and may be left blank.
 A lengthy excuse may be written on subsequent lines.

+`PERSIST` indicates a node that is expected to remain in the graph forever.
+Nodes used primarily as *contexts* and / or to store *information* should be placed in this state.
+The idea is that `COMPLETED`, `SOMEDAY`, and `DROPPED` are states which *could* be removed from the graph without surprising the user.
+The `archive` command will bulk-move any inactive subgraphs into the `archive` subdir to speed up general queries.
+You can use state `PERSIST` to prevent nodes from being swept up in archive collection, without them also polluting your next-actions when they are empty.
+You also use `is_persistent` as a general query filter when you're specifically looking for general information.

 ##### Not Yet Implemented #####

 `REPEATS` indicates a repeating event, where *pattern* is an expression that defines the pattern of repetition.
 See [Repeating events](#Repeating_Events)

+*excuses* - it's a simple enough idea, but there's no UI around it yet.

+`archive`

 #### Data (graph-datum) ####